multitudes/42-miniRT/README.md

 The boolean to know if I am inside or outside the sphere is the dot product of the ray and the normal.
 If the dot product is positive, then I am outside the sphere.
 I will use this information to calculate the color of the pixel and reflections.

-## Lambertian Reflection Model

-- Diffuse reflection: Light is scattered uniformly in all directions.
-- No specular component: There's no shiny or mirror-like reflection.
-- Idealized surface: Assumes a perfectly rough surface that scatters light equally in all directions.
-- Mathematical representation: The reflected light intensity is proportional to the cosine of the angle between the incoming light direction and the surface normal.

-# Phong
-## Phong Reflection Model
+# Phong Reflection Model
 Bui Tuong Phong was a Vietnamese-born computer graphics researcher.
 He developed the Phong reflection model while working on his Ph.D. at the University of Utah.
-Phong specular reflection is a component of the Phong reflection model, which is used in computer graphics to simulate the way light interacts with surfaces.
-The model was introduced by Bui Tuong Phong in his 1975 paper "Illumination for Computer Generated Pictures."

-It accounts for both diffuse and specular components simulating a shiny or mirror-like reflection, where light is reflected in a specific direction.
-It has a roughness parameter to control the degree of roughness of the surface.
-A smaller roughness value results in a shinier surface.
-The reflected light intensity is a combination of a diffuse component (similar to Lambertian) and a specular component based on the angle between the reflected light direction and the viewer's direction.

 So the components are:
 - Ambient Reflection: Simulates the constant light that is present in the environment.
 - Diffuse Reflection: Simulates the light scattered in many directions from a rough surface.
 - Specular Reflection: Simulates the light that reflects in a specific direction from a shiny surface, creating highlights.
 It depends on the viewer's position, the light source position, and the surface normal.
 The intensity of the specular reflection is calculated using the angle between the viewer direction and the reflection direction of the light.

+## Ambient Reflection
+It is a constant light that is present in the environment.
+It is the minimum amount of light that a surface receives.
+It is the same regardless of the surface's orientation.
+It has no origin.
+In the project we can set the ambient light in the scene file.
+If it is not specified it is set to a small default value.

+## Lambertian Reflection Model
+- Diffuse reflection: Light is scattered uniformly in all directions.
+- No specular component: There's no shiny or mirror-like reflection.
+- Idealized surface: Assumes a perfectly rough surface that scatters light equally in all directions.
+- Mathematical representation: The reflected light intensity is proportional to the cosine of the angle between the incoming light direction and the surface normal.

+It is the default material in our scene file.

+## Specular Reflection

+It accounts for specular components simulating a shiny or mirror-like reflection, where light is reflected in a specific direction.
+It has a roughness parameter to control the degree of roughness of the surface.
+A smaller roughness value results in a shinier surface.
+It actually doesnt have a diffuse component if we follow the ray tracing in a weekend tutorials.
+We decide to still add some diffuse scattering to the metal material for edge cases.
+But this is open to discussion.
+Ex, a metallic ball in space would reflect the light, but would mirror the blackness, so would i be able to see its intrinsic color?
+A shiny metallic surface will have a high specular component and a very low diffuse component.

 ## Links